Condorcet efficiency

 Condorcet efficiency is a measurement of the performance of voting methods.
 It is defined as the percentage of elections for which the Condorcet winner (the candidate who is preferred over all others in head-to-head races) is elected, provided there is one.

 A voting method with 100% efficiency would always pick the Condorcet winner, when one exists, and a method that never chose the Condorcet winner would have 0% efficiency.
-The outcome of a referendum on policy can be efficient if the conditions of the efficient voter rule are met.

 Efficiency is not only affected by the voting method, but is a function of the number of voters, number of candidates, and of any strategies used by the voters.

-It was initially developed in 1984 by Samuel Merrill III, along with Social utility efficiency.
+It was initially developed in 1984 by Samuel Merrill III, along with social utility efficiency.

 A related, generalized measure is Smith efficiency, which measures how often a voting method elects a candidate in the Smith set.
-Except in elections where the Smith set includes all candidates, Smith efficiency is a measure that can be used to differentiate between voting methods in all elections, because unlike the CW, the Smith set always exists.
+Smith efficiency can be used to differentiate between voting methods across all elections, because unlike the Condorcet winner, the Smith set always exists.
 A 100% Smith-efficient method is guaranteed to be 100% Condorcet-efficient, and likewise with 0%.